Two hands reaching towards each other for a handshake or connection.

 A mental health IOP is often the right level of care when someone needs more than occasional outpatient therapy but doesn’t require the structure of inpatient hospitalization.
 It can also be a critical step-down for those transitioning out of residential treatment, helping them bridge the gap between intensive care and independent living.

-You may benefit from an IOP if you’re experiencing:
+You may benefit from our mental health IOP in Madison, WI, if you’re experiencing:

 • Difficulty managing daily responsibilities due to mental health symptoms